bakame-php/http-structured-fields/docs/05-containers.md

 If the preference is to use the builder pattern, the same result can be achieved with the following steps.
-You, first, create a `Parameters` or a `Dictionary` instance using the `new` named constructor which returns a new instance with no members.vAnd then, use any of the following modifying methods to populate it.
+You, first, create a `Parameters` or a `Dictionary` instance using the `new` named constructor which returns a new instance with no members.
+And then, use any of the following modifying methods to populate it.

 ```php